tmarfil/nginx_on_ecs_fargate/README.md

 - **ECS (Elastic Container Service)**: A fully managed container orchestration service.
 - **Fargate**: A serverless compute engine for containers, eliminating the need to provision and manage servers.
 - **ECR (Elastic Container Registry)**: A fully managed container registry for storing, managing, and deploying container images.
-- **AWS Secrets Manager**: Securely stores and manages sensitive information like SSL/TLS certificates and private keys.
+- **AWS Secrets Manager**: Securely stores and manages sensitive information like TLS certificates and private keys.

 While this tutorial doesn't cover it, [NGINX Plus can send logs to CloudWatch](https://aws.amazon.com/blogs/mt/use-amazon-cloudwatch-contributor-insights-for-general-analysis-of-nginx-logs/).